Yihe-Harry/DSA3101-Group-Project/GrpB_models/README.md

 # Marketing Campaign Personalisation and Optimisation

 ## Overview
 This directory focuses on the personalisation and optimisation of marketing campaigns to improve customer engagement, maximise Return on Investment (ROI) and enhance overall campaign effectiveness.
-The project is divided into key areas that target various aspects of marketing campaign strategy and evaluation.
+The project is divided into key areas that target various aspects of personalising and optimising marketing campaigns.

 ## Directory Structure
 The directory contains the following subdirectories, each representing a key area of focus for personalising or optimising marketing campaigns: